March 2022: Tuesday Balboa classes are back on like Donkey Kong!

 You don’t need to bring a partner!
 Balboa is a social dance.
 You will meet new people and make new friends.
 When learning Balboa (and any type of swing dance) classes will work on a rotation system, so you get to dance with everybody!

 Thanks to the care of many passionate teachers such as Mark Paroz, Vicky Lawrence, Joel Gilmore, Jenny Reisz, Kelly Hazard, Wes Barris, Tia Baker, and Shaun Strong, the Brisbane swing scene has been lucky enough to have had weekly Balboa classes for over a decade.
 Robert Edwards and Emma Hadfield picked up the torch in 2013 and have been a dedicated driving force ever since.
-They are now teaching with Corner Pocket Swing!
+They are now the owners of corner Corner Pocket Swing, of which Brisbane Balboa Swing is a component!

 A Brief Introduction to Balboa

 Balboa is a close-connected partner dance with lead and follow roles.
 The leader initiates the movements through the connection between the couple and the follower responds in a way that matches or accentuates the leader’s ideas.
 Pure Balboa involves dancing in the closed position the whole time.
 Pure Balboa consists of weight shifts and shuffle steps so the couple create an image as if they are ‘floating’ across the floor.
 There is room for improvisation and styling from the follower with footwork variations.
 A few of the steps you can do are Ad-libs, Paddles, Crab-walks, Flea-hops, Pivots, and Hangman, not to mention the kaleidoscope of variations and fancy footwork you can do within the Basic pattern.